GDPR: Useful insights from the ICO

 Any contracts you have with a ‘data processor’ such as a payroll bureau or marketing agency will need to be reviewed, as the GDPR requires you to include certain contractual terms guaranteeing data privacy.
 We can help you put appropriate terms in place.

 Our multi-disciplinary legal teams spend all day, every day helping companies large and small with complex business decisions.
-Download a handy fact sheet on GDPR compliance here or view key stats in this infographic.
+Download a handy fact sheet on GDPR compliance here.